carlojavier/starwars_api/README.md

 ```

 The above object includes information on Luke Skywalker, including the <strong><em>film</em></strong> property, which lists the IDs for the films that Luke Skywalker appeared in.
-This command provides a user with the list of films that Master Skywalker appeared in, but in order to see further details about each respective movie, a user must simply input the following:
+A user can now see the list of films Master Skywalker appeared in, but in order to see further details about each respective movie, a user must simply input the following:

 ```http https://swapi.co/api/films/1/```